Bafana Bafana star Tau nets stunning goal in Brighton and Hove Albion win

 - Sam Hutchinson: Chelsea's next John Terry was forced to retire aged 21 but fought back

-It is the former 27-year-old player's first goal for the Seagulls, who signed him from Mamelodi Sundowns in August 2018 before spending some time with Belgian clubs Royale Union Saint Gilloise, Club Brugge, and RSC Anderlecht on loan.
+It is the former 27-year-old player's first goal for Brighton, who signed him from Mamelodi Sundowns in August 2018 before spending some time with Belgian clubs Royale Union Saint Gilloise, Club Brugge, and RSC Anderlecht on loan.

-Tau's teammate Aaron Connolly opened the scoring to hand Brighton the lead against Luton and Enock Mwepu doubled the visitors' lead 10 minutes before half-time.
+Tau's teammate Aaron Connolly opened the scoring to hand the Seagulls the lead against Luton and Brighton's new signing Enock Mwepu - a Zambia international - doubled the visitors' lead 10 minutes before half-time.

-However, Luton managed to pull one back through Harry Cornick just before half-time and Brighton were leading 2-1 at the interval.
+However, Luton managed to pull one back through Harry Cornick on the stroke of half-time and Brighton were leading 2-1 at the interval.

-Brighton manager Graeme Potter introduced Tau prior to the start of the second-half and the Witbank-born attacker went off to kill off the match with a well-taken goal.
+Brighton manager Graeme Potter introduced Tau prior to the start of the second-half and the Witbank-born attacker went on to kill off the match with a well-taken goal.

 The Seagulls will take on Spanish La Liga side Getafe in their final pre-season friendly match on August 7, before they face Burnley in their opening Premier League game of the new season on August 14.